 They claim to hate Japan with their soul, but they use their cars.
 The fact that in Japan a car becomes very expensive to maintain in a roadworthy condition after 10 years helps the situation.
-After that, they have two options: They can either export them, or destroy them.
+After those 10 years pass they have two options: They can either export them or destroy them.

 Granted, there’s always the eccentric Japanese person that loves his or her old car, and pays whatever it’s needed to keep it roadworthy.
 But it’s not the usual situation.

 And destroying the cars is expensive as hell.
-So much so that many times they choose to sell them cheap to an export agency, and the agency then handles the whole thing and profits from it.
+So much so that often they choose to sell them cheap to an export agency, and the agency then handles the whole thing and profits from it.

 Many used cars are exported from Japan.
 Well maintained as they do, and they’re sold in many countries around the world.

 They’re present even in Peru after some Inca surgery to move the steering wheel to the other side.
 Singapore is another used car exporting power, using pretty much the same dynamics.